Pro-Nicene theology did not exist in 325.

 Other Articles

-In the Nicene Creed, is the Son equal or subordinate to the Father?
+In the Nicene Creed, is the Son equal to the Father?

 Introduction